Jobs and Talent — 8 min

 Ignoring or misunderstanding payroll can lead to some severe consequences, including fines, legal costs, and lost time.
 Here are just a few consequences of noncompliance:

-• Employee disengagement and frustration will increase if employees are not paid correctly and promptly.
+Employee disengagement and frustration will increase if employees aren't paid correctly and promptly.

-• You may see a negative impact on your brand or business reputation that affects whether employees and contractors want to work for you.
+A negative impact on your brand or business reputation could make it harder to attract employees and contractors.
 Noncompliance may also influence a country’s decision to allow you to continue operating.

 Understanding labor laws is your next step to ensuring payroll compliance.